jmart394/BIOE400SVBA/UserInterface_SVBA/README2.md

 ### 2. **Website Files**

 - **app.py**:
   This Python script is the backend of the web interface.
 It handles the interaction with the OctoPrint server, including sending commands to start, pause, cancel, and home the printer.
+More on Octorest: https://github.com/dougbrion/OctoRest

 - **templates**:
   This folder contains the HTML file for the website's frontend.
 It defines the structure and layout of the web interface used to control the printer.